Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Discussion

-For future work, the network architecture will need to be optimised in such a way that it allows the trained WGAN to better capture absolute trends in the target images.
-Such optimisation may be dependent on the size of the convolutional kernels and/or the values of the hyperparameters used in the generator and critic networks.
+While our WGAN produced voids with properties that were in broad general agreement with the properties of voids in N-body simulations, the systematic differences between the populations are an indication that improvements in the WGAN approach are still necessary.
+For future work, the network architecture will need to be optimized in such a way that it allows the trained WGAN to better capture absolute trends in the target images.
+Such optimization may be dependent on the size of the convolutional kernels and/or the values of the hyperparameters used in the generator and critic networks.
 The use of inception blocks (see \citealt{inception}), for example, would help the network to pick up features of varying sizes by scanning the input layer with kernels of varying sizes.
-This alone might resolve the issue of the centres of the generated voids being insuffciently underdense.
+This alone might resolve the issue of the centers of the generated voids being insuffciently underdense.
 Finally, it will be interesting to see whether more sophisticated network architectures, such as the one used by \cite{kodi2020super} to generate large-scale structure maps, yield improved results for the statistics of generated voids.